jhildenbiddle/css-vars-ponyfill/docs/index.md

 Determines if the ponyfill will update the DOM after processing CSS custom properties.

-When `true`, the ponyfill updates will be applied to the DOM.
-For legacy browsers, this is accomplished by appending a `<style>` element with transformed CSS after the last `<link>` or `<style>` element processed.
+When `true`, transformed CSS will be appended to the DOM.
+For legacy browsers, this is accomplished by appending a `<style>` element with transformed CSS after the `<link>` or `<style>` element that contains the source CSS.
 For modern browsers, [options.variables](#optionsvariabls) values will be applied as custom property changes using the native [style.setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method.
-When `false`, the DOM will not be updated by the polyfill in either modern or legacy browsers, but transformed CSS can be accessed with either the [options.onSuccess](#optionsonsuccess) or [options.onComplete](#optionsoncomplete) callback.
+When `false`, the DOM will not be updated by the ponyfill in either modern or legacy browsers, but transformed CSS can be accessed with the [options.onComplete](#optionsoncomplete) callback.

 **Example**